1918 Bombay Fever: How voluntary groups sprang up in the face of state ‘neglect’

 The influenza pandemic broke out in Bombay city in June 1918, when seven police sepoys were admitted to hospital with non- malarial fever.
 Between June 15 and June 20, workers of W&A Graham & Co, HSBC, Bombay Port Trust, the Dockyard, Telegraph and Mint & Rachel Sassoon Mills were all affected.

 The state threw up its hands, in despair, neither knowing how to treat it nor having enough personnel to deploy as many doctors being away on war duty.
-There were differences of opinion among the colonial officials about the source of the infection.
+There were differences of opinion among the colonial officials about the source of the infection, which came to be known as the Bombay Fever or Bombay Influenza.
 John Andrew Turner, Health Officer, Bombay city, contended that the crew of a ship that had docked in the port, at the end of May, had brought the fever while the colonial government of India ascribed it to the characteristic unsanitary conditions of the city.
 The Sanitary Commissioner, Bombay, Lt Col Hutchinson believed that influenza was endemic to India and little could be done to check its spread.

 Turner pointed out that he had anticipated disease since Bombay was the port of arrival and dispatch for troops.
 Charges were traded between Turner and the Health Officer of the Bombay Port about the latter’s failure to report cases.
 The vigilant local press commented on this in the February 3, 1919 edition of the Bombay Chronicle, contending that the city and the whole of India had paid “dearly” for this neglect.
 Concern was expressed in the Municipal Corporation about the suppression of information about the disease among the personnel on military vessels.